Wednesday, December 31, 2025

 The Hills and the Helpers

-By 7:00 AM, the sun had broken through, and I began the trek to my hotel.
+By 7:00 AM, the sun had broken through, and I started the trek to my hotel.
 I quickly learned a hard truth: Da Lat is not flat.
 It is a vertical challenge.

 I was dragging my 20kg life down a steep, punishing flight of stairs when a hand suddenly appeared.
-A foreigner, seeing my struggle, grabbed the handle without a word and helped me carry the weight down.
-I consider myself strong, but in that moment, I let myself be helped.
+A foreigner, seeing me struggling, just grabbed the handle without a word and helped me carry the weight down.
+I consider myself pretty strong, but in that moment, I just let myself be helped.

 Ten minutes later, I was stuck at a chaotic roundabout, the traffic swirling like a dangerous river.
-I hesitated, frozen by the flow of bikes.
+I hesitated, totally frozen.
 Suddenly, an elderly woman on her morning jog stopped.
-She didn't just wave; she marched into the traffic, raising her hand like a commander, and shepherded me across.
+She didn't just wave; she marched right into the traffic, raising her hand like a commander, and shepherded me across.

 Two strangers.
 Two acts of kindness.
 I hadn't even checked in yet, and Da Lat was already carrying me.